ourlifeloop/marketing/src/cms/training-faqs/can-i-view-details-of-the-community-activities.md

 ---
 question: Can I view details of the Community Activities?
 answer: Yes.
-Under the Daily Agenda if you click on the specific scheduled activity you will be able to see details of the activity.
+Under the Daily Agenda, click on the specific scheduled activity and you will be able to see details of the activity.
 isMobile: false
 topics:
   - activity-calendar